SmolBabby/BB-Bot/Changlog.md

 #### 3.0.1 - 04/04/2023

-Optimization and rework of the dev-tools and functions.
+Optimization and added the help menu.

 #### 3.0.0 - 02/04/2023